-• Hardware
+Hardware

-- One or more hosts to run Kudu masters.
+- Kudu currently requires a CPU that supports the SSSE3 and SSE4.2 instruction sets. - One or more hosts to run Kudu masters.
 You should have either one master (provides no fault tolerance), three masters (can tolerate one failure), or five masters (can tolerate two failures). - One or more hosts to run Kudu tablet servers.
 With replication, a minimum of three tablet servers is necessary.

-• Operating systems
+· Operating systems